jim-collier/vbox_attach-physical-devices-and-launch/README.md

 ### Problem 1

-You want to run a Linux installation on bare metal, _and_ as a virtual machine guest, under either a Linux, Windows, or MacOS host.
+You want to run a Linux or BSD installation on bare metal, _and_ as a virtual machine guest under either Windows, MacOS, or different BSD or Linux host.

 But attaching a physical disk as a raw VMDK is difficult through VirtualBox.
 Worse, the underlying device mappings change with every reboot or device attach/reattach (even if the /dev names stay the same).